-There will be two tests and a final exam in the course.
-Students have to take the scheduled tests within the specified 3 day period.
+There will be four quizzes and a final exam in the course.
+Students must take the scheduled tests within the specified 3-day period.
 Once you start a test, you have only a pre-set amount of time to finish it.
 My advice: don't start a test unless you're SURE you can finish it.
-And DON''T wait until the last minute.
+And DO NOT wait until the last minute.
 If you wait until the last hour to take the test, AND your computer happens to crash at that same time, I won't be sympathetic - in that case, you'll have to miss that test.
 Test questions will consist of multiple choices based on lectures and chapter readings.